pascme05/PyDTS/README.md

 | PyDTS | 2023 | CNN   | 4.53      | 10.91    | 13       |

 As can be seen in the Table above the results obtained from the baseline CNN model (B) implemented in PyDTS are comparable to the results obtained with other machine- or deep-learning architectures.
-Only physical informed approaches like thermal neural networks [13] perform significantly better.
+Only physically informed approaches like thermal neural networks [13] perform significantly better.

 # Development
 As failure and mistakes are inextricably linked to human nature, the toolkit is obviously not perfect, thus suggestions and constructive feedback are always welcome.
-If you want to contribute to the PyDTS toolkit or spotted any mistake, please contact me via: p.schirmer@herts.ac.uk
+If you want to contribute to the PyDTS toolkit or spot any mistake, please contact me via: p.schirmer@herts.ac.uk

 # License